TrustLens helps businesses monitor reviews, track brand mentions, and automate customer engagement across review and social platforms.

 Designing a system for prioritization under uncertainty

-Early research and interviews showed that traditional dashboards didn’t fail due to missing data, but missing direction.
-Teams had access to reviews, metrics, and mentions, yet struggled to know what deserved attention or what to do next.
+Early research showed that traditional dashboards didn't fail because of missing data.
+They failed because of missing direction.
+Teams had access to reviews, metrics, and mentions but struggled to know what deserved attention or what to do next.

-Rather than adding another reporting surface, TrustLens reframed the dashboard as a decision system focused on prioritization, helping users understand what mattered now, what could wait, and why, even with incomplete data.
+TrustLenz reframed the dashboard as a decision system.
+Not another reporting surface, but a prioritization layer that helped users understand what mattered now, what could wait, and why.

 /Scope Decisions